-Try to remember a time when you wanted something (or someone) SO badly and that you could not imagine going on in your life without the outcome you desired.
+Do you remember a time when you wanted something (or someone) SO badly and that you could not imagine going on in your life without the outcome you desired?

-Over the years, I have realized that the biggest challenge is managing ourselves while we are waiting for an outcome.
+Over the years, I have realized that the biggest challenge is staying grounded while we are waiting for an outcome.
 It’s that span of time when you feel like you are being hung upside down and stuck in limbo, not knowing what’s going to happen next.

 This was one the biggest life lessons I had to learn.
 As an ex-control freak, I often lived in a state of anxiety especially when I wanted something really badly.
 For me to really internalize this lesson, I attracted relationship partners and circumstances that brought this to my attention and allowed me to change this behavior pattern.

-After trying a variety of tools and techniques, I found that the most effective way to deal with uncertainty in our lives is do the BEST that we can in a given situation and then release it, or “surrender” the outcome to a Higher Force.
+After trying a variety of tools and techniques, I found that the most effective way to deal with uncertainty in our lives is do the best that we can in a given situation and then release it to a Higher Power.

 According to Buddhist teachings, most of the suffering that we experience is a result of unhealthy attachments to things and people.
 We can only experience true joy when we release our attachments and “surrender” our need to control the world around us.

-You essentially give up your hold of a given situation at the deepest level of your being.
-It requires that you genuinely relinquish your control over the outcome of a certain matter after you have done all you could to influence the outcome within your capacity.
+You essentially give up your hold of a given situation from the deepest part of your being.
+You relinquish your control over the outcome of a certain matter after you have done all you could to influence the outcome within your capacity.

-Now every time I feel a need to control a situation and my mind races with obsessive thoughts, I close my eyes and take a few long deep breaths and let go of my attachment to the outcome.
+Now every time I feel a need to control a situation and my mind races with obsessive thoughts, I close my eyes and take a few long deep breaths and let go,

 All my best on your journey,